lievshynam-source/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 ### 4. Ease of use
 - *How generalizable is your implementation across tasks or environments?*
+The pipeline can generalize to other turn-taking co-creation tasks (drawing shapes, patterns, collaborative art prompts).
+The interaction is modular: dice rule → target pattern → robot draws.
-- *Flexibility and adaptability of the solution*
+- *Flexibility and adaptability of the solution* Difficulty can scale: simple lines → shapes → symbols → collaborative drawings.
+Can be adapted to different contexts (therapy session, classroom activity, home play).
-- *Types of commands or interfaces needed to control the robot*
+- *Types of commands or interfaces needed to control the robot* Minimal operator overhead: start/stop + round trigger.
+Easy for non-technical facilitators: the “game rules” are the interface.

 ## Additional Links
 *For example, you can provide links to:*